simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - JetStream has various retention models so old data can automatically be dropped.
 - Leverage the NATS AuthN/AuthZ features.
+- JetStream is a natural extension of core NATS, so many of the core SIOT concepts are still valid and do not need to change.

 ### Challenges